xxfoundation/elixxir-WASM-Utils/README.md

 ### Running Unit Tests

 This repository depends on `syscall/js`, which requires a Javascript environment to run, such as running them in a browser.
-To automate this process get [wasmbrowsertest](https://github.com/agnivade/wasmbrowsertest) and follow their [installation instructions](https://github.com/agnivade/wasmbrowsertest#quickstart).
+To automate this process, get [wasmbrowsertest](https://github.com/agnivade/wasmbrowsertest) and follow their [installation instructions](https://github.com/agnivade/wasmbrowsertest#quickstart).
 Then, tests can be run using the following command.